 While scores on NAEP change somewhat from year to year, they have not improved enough for African Americans to close the vast gaps with other population groups.
 The situation is unlikely to change unless dramatic improvements are made to education offerings and other living conditions inside and outside of school, and in the testing performance of the vast majority of African Americans.
-While NAEP does not gather data on school quality or students' prior attendance in early-childhood education, research has shown that on average low-income and minority groups receive a poorer-quality education.
-Often schools serving these students are not adequately funded and have lower-quality teachers (Baker, Sciarra, and Farrie 2012; Peske and Haycock 2006).
+While NAEP does not gather data on school quality or students' prior attendance in early-childhood education, research has shown that on average low-income and minority groups receive a poorer-quality teachers (Baker, Sciarra, and Farrie 2012; Peske and Haycock 2006).
 Similarly, low-income and minority children often do not have access to quality early-childhood education services, which have been shown to produce long-lasting effects such as decreased rates of retention, placement in special education, and delinquency and crime; increased rates of high school graduation and college attendance; and higher lifetime earnings (Barnett and Frede 2010; Heckman and Masterov 2007).